kallanreed/libyara_nuget/README.md

 # libyara_nuget
-Yara compiled and packaged for Visual Studio
+libyara compiled and packaged for Visual Studio